Bidhannagar Road railway station: Naming

-Under the initiative of former West Bengal Chief Minister Dr. Bidhanchandra Roy, the town was built by pumping the alluvium containing the Ganges' saline water to fill the low-lying areas, hence the name was made 'Saline Lake' or 'Salt Lake'.
+Under the initiative of former West Bengal Chief Minister Dr. Bidhan Chandra Roy, the town was built by pumping the alluvium containing the Ganges' saline water to fill the low-lying areas, hence the name was made 'Saline Lake' or 'Salt Lake'.
 In 1972, under the leadership of Indian Prime Minister Indira Gandhi, the Calcutta Session of the Indian National Congress was to be held in this 'Salt Lake'.

 Congress delegates from all over India kept coming through Ultadanga station of Indian Railways.
 Incidentally, at that time, i.e. in 1972 AD, the name of 'Salt Lake' town was changed to 'Bidhanagar' and 'Ultadanga railway station' was renamed to 'Bidhanagar Road railway station'.

 Design

 The station is rather uniquely designed.
 Platform no. 2 and 3 share the same island platform.
 However, the platform is very long (double the length of a normal platform) and is half the width of an island platform serving trains of both sides.
 The southern half of the platform is used as platform 2 and the northern half is used as platform 3.
 The section of track which is not being used by the platforms has been fenced to provide safety from the accelerating trains.